National People's Congress: China plans 'green transformation' of economy | DW | 04.03.2021

 The NPC is China's biggest annual political event.
 On the agenda this year are the economy's "green transformation" and the nation's continued rise as a global power.

-The National People's Congress, China's annual parliamentary event, opens on Friday, March 5, in Beijing.
-For the second straight year, it will be a mostly virtual event due to the COVID pandemic.
+The National People's Congress, China's annual parliamentary event, opens Friday in Beijing.
+For the second straight year, it will be a mostly virtual event because of the coronavirus pandemic.

 Although the NPC is China's main legislature, the Communist Party ensures that important decisions are made long before any proposals reach the body.